TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Next 3 Exciting Family Adventures: 'Onward,' 'Mulan,' 'Peter Rabbit 2: The Runaway' Read More
+    *   The Week in Movie Trailers: The Return of ‘Candyman,’ Animated Feature ‘Rumble’ and More Read More
-    *   The Week in Movie News: ‘Sleight’ Director Tapped for ‘Star Wars,’ Eli Roth to Make a ‘Borderlands’ Movie and More Read More
+    *   The Week in Movie News: James Mangold to Direct ‘Indiana Jones 5,’ ‘Jurassic World 3’ Title Revealed and More Read More
     *   Disney's 'Mulan': The Biggest Differences Between the Animated and Live-Action Movies Read More

     Explore Content